Things to do in Hawaii

 Head to House Without a Key in the evening for live Hawaiian music and traditional hula dancing.
 Their signature cocktail is a mai tai, which is said to be the best on the island – perfect for a sundowner.

 Obviously, you can’t go to Hawaii and ignore the beautiful beaches.
 With white sands, blue surf, and rugged coastline, the islands have got it all.
 I’d love to visit the famous Waikiki Beach where the Hawaiian royals used to hang out.
 Located on the island of Oahu, if you’re feeling energetic you can have a surfing lesson, or relax with your favourite book on the white sands.
 I also love more secluded, quiet beaches and Kauna’oa Beach on The Big Island sounds right up my street.
-It’s limited to 25 people at a time so you have to get there early (I’m talking pre-9am!) but it’s more than worth it to escape the crowds at this tropical paradise.
+It’s limited to 25 people at a time so you have to get there early (I’m talking pre-9am!) but it’s more than worth it to escape the crowds at this tropical paradise, or have a look at the numerous beaches you can find on South Kona, with stunning sands and waters all around.

 If you’ve got any top tips for things to do in Hawaii then let me know in the comments below.